HMCS Border Cities: Background

 The class to which she belonged had been designed to overcome certain weaknesses which had been revealed in actual operation in the earlier Bangor-class minesweeper.
 The relatively limited steaming radius of the Bangor class lessened its usefulness as the war progressed.
 With the laying of mines in ever-deeper waters, swept areas had to be extended and, for this, a ship with greater endurance was desirable.
 This class of ship, too, lacked the space to conveniently accommodate the new types of equipment which were being added.
 It was for these reasons that, in 1941, the Admiralty began to develop a ship which eventually supplanted the earlier minesweepers in the construction programmes and was known as the Algerine minesweeper first and, later, coastal escort.

 Like the Bangor class, the Algerine was prepared to function either as an anti-submarine escort or a minesweeper.
 However, when it became apparent that the submarine posed a greater danger than the mine in the areas for which the Royal Canadian Navy was responsible, a greater emphasis came to be laid on the former.

-Again, compared to the Bangors, the Algerines were a longer ship by 45 feet and it had over 1,500 miles greater endurance at 12 knots.
+Again, compared to the Bangors, the Algerines were a longer ship by 45 feet and had over 1,500 miles greater endurance at 12 knots.
 It could therefore carry more men and equipment and had a longer range.

 In October 1941, the Naval Service decreed that from thenceforth the Algerine class should be ordered for construction.
 Approval was given at the same time for the building of thirty frigates and ten of the Algerine class.
 Among the latter was Border Cities.
 The entire Canadian contingent of the Algerine class was to be built by the Port Arthur Shipbuilding Co of Port Arthur, Ontario.